ShuoShenDe/website-server-with-docker-nginx-django-ssl/readme.md

 First of all, you should build the directories structure like:
 ```
 home
-├── api(This is the django project directory)
+├── api(This is the Django project directory)
 ├── certbot
 ├── nginx
 ├── postgres